Daphniidae

 Daphniidae is a family of water fleas in the order Anomopoda.

 Description

 Members of the family Daphniidae differ from other, similar diplostracans, such as the Macrotrichidae and Moinidae, in that the antennae of females are short and immobile.

 Ecology

 The feeding mechanism of the members of the family Daphniidae differs from that of the Macrotrichidae in allowing the animals to engage in filter feeding, rather than having to scrape food from a surface.
 They have evolved to fill a number of different ecological niches.
 Scapholeberis and Megafenestra contain species adapted to living around the surface film; Simocephalus species cling to objects while filter feeding; others have developed a pelagic lifestyle.
+A lot of Daphniidae have accidentally been introduced by humans to areas outside of their native range.

 Taxonomy

 The family Daphniidae contains 121 species in five genera: